 Loved ones can help make the difficult decisions of where to be cremated and have memorial services.
 They can help choose a funeral director and the type of funeral service.

 In working this process out with loved ones, document what you decide, either in your will or with the crematory/funeral home you have selected.

 When you’ve settled on your decisions, it’s best to pay for the arrangements so there are no doubts or mistakes later.
 Your life insurance company (if applicable) should be contacted.
 Although the company won’t provide payment at this point, you and your loved ones will get information on how, and if, insurance will cover the arrangements.
 With this in mind, it’s easier to plan the entire process.

 If family or loved ones are paying for the arrangements, coming to agreements with them is a crucial part of the preplanning process.
-Make sure everyone understands who is covering what, what kind of budget you’re looking at, and go forward accordingly.
+Make sure everyone understands who is assuming financial responsibility, what you’ve budgeted, and go forward accordingly.